csiro-data-school/hpc/_episodes/10-Resource_management.md

 * request resources based on job example
 * Exercise: re-submit previous jobs with good/poor resource requests

+* Exercise: How would I use this in my current project?
+What would be the first 3 steps in the process?
+How do I get help?

 {% include links.md %}